A new nanometre resolution method for probing densification ratio at nanoindentation sites in glass: Unravelling discrepancies in the literature: Acknowledgements

 \section{Acknowledgements}

-VK would like to thank financial support from University of South-Brittany (CRCT) and University of New South-Wales for a sabbatical leave, as well as discussions with Dr. P. Pilvin.
+} VK would like to thank financial support from Univ.
+Bretagne Sud (CRCT) and Univ. of New South Wales for a sabbatical leave and that of French CNRS for a `delegation'.
 JPG would like to thank the ANR for supporting a part of this work through the grant ANR-07-JCJC-037 as well as the Ministry of higher education for the PhD grant of KH.
+CPER PRIN2TAN also contributed to fund this study.
+We also would like to thank A. Moreac (IPR and UAR 2025 ScanMAT) who made the Raman measurements from Ji's work in 2007, for fruitful discussions about confocal Raman spectroscopy and M. Nivard for performing the nano-indentation tests.